AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-tag-extension.md

 ---
-title: Use tags to create a tag property and add the Web SDK extension
+title: Create a tag property and add the Web SDK extension
 description: Learn how to create a tag property and add the Web SDK extension
 role: Admin
 solution: Customer Journey Analytics